-- a) was born in the Parish of Stathern - b) presently resides in the Parish of Stathern and has, immediately prior to occupation, been lawfully and ordinarily resident within the Parish of Stathern for a continuous period of not less than twelve months - c) was ordinarily resident within the Parish of Stathern for a continuous period of not less than three years but has been forced to move away because of the lack of affordable housing; or is presently employed or self-employed on a full-time basis in the Parish of Stathern and whose main occupation has been in the Parish of Stathern for a continuous period of not less than twelve months immediately prior to occupation - d) has a need to move to the Parish of Stathern to be close to a relative or other person in order to provide or receive significant amounts of care and support.

-Only where no households can be found that meet any of the above criteria, shall affordable housing within the Plan area be allocated to otherwise eligible households from elsewhere across Melton Borough.
+- a) was born in Stathern - b) presently resides in the parish and has, immediately prior to occupation, been lawfully and ordinarily resident within the parish for a continuous period of not less than twelve months - c) was ordinarily resident within Stathern for a continuous period of not less than three years but has been forced to move away because of the lack of affordable housing; or is presently employed or self-employed on a full-time basis in Stathern and whose main occupation has been in the parish for a continuous period of not less than twelve months immediately prior to occupation - d) has a need to move to Stathern to be close to a relative or other person in order to provide or receive significant amounts of care and support.
+Only where no households can be found that meet any of the above criteria shall affordable housing within the Plan area be allocated to otherwise eligible households from elsewhere across Melton Borough.